-associated with the building's operational energy on an annual basis is zero or highly energy efficient and powered from on-site and/or off-site renewable energy balance offset."
+"When the amount of carbon emissions associated with the building's operational energy on an annual basis is zero or negative.
+A net zero carbon building is highly energy efficient and powered from on-site and/or off-site renewable energy sources, with any remaining carbon balance offset."
 Developers aiming for net zero carbon in construction should design the building to enable net zero carbon for operational energy, and where possible this should be achieved annually in-use.
 Net zero carbon for both construction and operational energy represents the greatest level of commitment to the framework.
 A third approach for net zero carbon - whole life (1.3) is also proposed at a high level, but further work will be needed to define the scope and requirements for this approach.